mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/plan-rbac-rollout-strategy.md

 For example:

-1. Map SAML, LDAP, or Oauth roles to Grafana basic roles (viewer, editor, or admin).
+1. Map SAML, LDAP, or Oauth roles to Mosaicoo basic roles (viewer, editor, or admin).
-2. Use the Grafana Enterprise team sync feature to synchronize teams from your SAML, LDAP, or Oauth provider to Grafana.
+2. Use the Mosaicoo Enterprise team sync feature to synchronize teams from your SAML, LDAP, or Oauth provider to Grafana.

    - If a team does not exist in Grafana, team sync creates it.
    - If a team exists in Grafana, team sync updates its membership.